mr-xhunt/Kubernetest-Assessment/README.md

 ## 🛠️ KubeXHunt — Automated Kubernetes Security Assessment Tool

-> KubeXHunt is a Kubernetes security assessment tool designed to help security engineers and penetration testers evaluate the security posture of Kubernetes clusters from an attacker's perspective.
+> KubeXHunt is an open-source Kubernetes security assessment tool designed to help security engineers and penetration testers evaluate the security posture of Kubernetes clusters from an attacker's perspective.
 > KubeXHunt enumerates Kubernetes resources, analyzes configurations, and reports findings in a clear pass/fail format — allowing security teams to quickly identify weaknesses and demonstrate real-world impact without causing destructive changes to the cluster.

 > **Drop this tool onto any compromised pod and run a full automated assessment of the entire cluster.**